Mar Vista Animal Medical Center

 Anaerobic Infection

 The normal tissues of our bodies depend on the presence of oxygen for survival and, indeed, we have an elaborate circulatory system to see that oxygen is transported throughout our bodies.
-In other words, our cells live aerobically.
+In other words, our cells live aerobically (in the presence of oxygen).
 Abscessed tissues and tumors with poor central circulation do not receive blood supply and oxygen.
 Only bacteria that can live without oxygen can survive in these areas.
 These bacteria are called "anaerobic" bacteria.
 In anaerobic conditions, the metronidazole molecule changes so as to inhibit the DNA repair enzymes that normally would repair cells.
 This means death for anaerobic bacteria but no effect on aerobic tissues.

 Radiotherapy for cancer